Mark Michael Howcutt

 Both of Mark's grandfathers had once been farmers.
 It seems that their businesses both failed during the agricultural depression of the 1810s; they ended their days as labourers and paupers.
 In contrast, Brighton was still enjoying its Regency heyday in 1830 and offered work for servants such as John Howcutt.

-An account in the "Leighton Buzzard Observer" written after his death indicates that Mark Howcutt had first worked for a Mr Drage in Northamptonshire.
 "History of the Pytchley Hunt" by Guy Paget records "Mark Howcot" as a whipper-in in 1859 - at that time, the hunt kennels were in Brixworth between Spratton Road and Kennel Terrace.

 An unidentified newspaper cutting states that Mark had once worked for the West Norfolk Hunt - this was probably at some stage during the period between 1859 and 1863.
-However, when the census was taken on 7 April 1861, Mark was recorded as one of five grooms who were lodging at the home of Amelia Riddle, a beer seller, at the High Street, Brigstock, Northamptonshire.
+However, when the census was taken on 7 April 1861, Mark was recorded as one of five grooms who were lodging at the home of Amelia Riddle, a beer seller, at the High Street, Brigstock, Northamptonshire

 Marriage, family and career